Computational-Genomics-BSC/plink-bed-reader/README.md

 ## Getting started
 ### Installation
-VariantExtractor is available on PyPI and can be installed using `pip`:
+`plink-bed-reader` is available on PyPI and can be installed using `pip`:
 ```bash
 pip install plink-bed-reader
 ```